Self-Data Distillation for Recovering Quality in Pruned Large Language Models: Empirical Results

 We extend self-data distillation by introducing \textit{model merging} using Spherical Linear Interpolation (SLERP)~\citep{slerpKen1985}.
+The model merging technique aims to synthesize complementary knowledge from models fine-tuned on distinct datasets, potentially leading to improved generalization and robustness after pruning.
+While various model merging techniques, such as TIES~\citep{yadav2023tiesmerging}, DARE-TIES~\citep{yu2024language}, and Linear Merge~\citep{nagarajan2019}, have been proposed, prior empirical studies have demonstrated SLERP to be particularly effective~\citep{aakanksha2024mixdatamergemodels}, as it effectively balances the dual objectives of maintaining alignment and preserving overall model quality.
+SLERP enables smooth interpolation between two model parameters along the shortest path on a high-dimensional sphere, preserving the geometric properties of the parameter space (see Appendix~\ref{app:model_merging} for details).

-While self-data distillation has shown significant improvements in maintaining model quality post-pruning, we investigate whether merging models fine-tuned on different datasets can provide further gains.
-Specifically, we merge Llama3.1-8B Instruct models fine-tuned on OpenMathInstruct and Alpaca, as these datasets delivered the best results in our ablations in Section~\ref{sec:ablations}.
-SLERP enables smooth interpolation between model parameters, preserving the geometric properties of the parameter space (see Appendix~\ref{app:model_merging} for details).
-Our results, as shown in Table~\ref{tab:pruning_results}, demonstrate that self-data distillation with model merging via SLERP yields the highest recovery in quality across all pruning block sizes.
-At block size 6, the merged model achieves a 93.30\% recovery, compared to 91.24\% for the OpenMathInstruct model alone.
+Building on the gains achieved by self-data distillation in recovering quality post-pruning, we investigate whether merging models fine-tuned on diverse datasets can provide further improvements.
+We perform model merging within each model family by merging Llama3.1-8B Instruct models fine-tuned on OpenMathInstruct and Alpaca, and similarly merging Mistral-7B models fine-tuned on the same datasets, as these configurations delivered the best results in our ablations in Section~\ref{sec:ablations}.
+To establish a robust baseline for comparison against model merging, we combined the OpenMathInstruct and Alpaca datasets, fine-tuning the pruned models on this interleaved dataset.
+The total number of training samples was kept consistent across both approaches to ensure a fair evaluation.

+As presented in Table~\ref{tab:llama3_pruning_results_mm} for Llama3.1 models and Table~\ref{tab:mistral_pruning_results_mm} for Mistral-7B models, our results indicate that self-data distillation combined with model merging via SLERP achieves the highest recovery of model quality across all pruning block sizes.
+Specifically, at a pruning block size of 6, the merged Llama3.1 model demonstrates a 93.30\% recovery of its original quality, surpassing the 91.88\% recovery observed with models trained on a mixed dataset.
+Similarly, the Mistral-7B model achieves an 85.32\% recovery at block size 6 through merging, slightly exceeding the 85.09\% recovery obtained with the mixed dataset approach.
+These results highlight the consistency and effectiveness of self-data distillation with model merging in retaining model quality across varying pruning configurations.
 These findings suggest that SLERP-based model merging not only mitigates pruning-related quality loss but also improves generalization, particularly on tasks such as GSM8k and ARC-C.